 - St. Louis Cardinals – A recent hot streak has the Cards on top of the NL Central

-- New York Mets – Criticized for pre-deadline moves, the Mets are now two games back of a Wild Card berth
+- New York Mets – Criticized for pre-deadline moves, the Mets are now two games back of the Wild Card

-- San Francisco Giants – Left for dead, the Giants have a winning record and a legitimate shot at the postseason
+- San Francisco Giants – Left for dead, the Giants have a winning record and a legit shot at the postseason

 This has been Gold Stars, where the beers are cold and the baseballs are signed.